popgendad/pbwtutil/README.md

 ```
 Usage: pbwtmaster match [OPTION]...
 [PBWT FILE]

-Retrieve set-maximal matches in PBWT using query
+Retrieve all matches in PBWT using query

 Options:
   --minlen   FLOAT   Minimum match size (cM) [ Default: 0.5 cM ]
   --query    STR     String identifier of haplotypes to mark as query
   --all              Print a list of all matches with query
+  --set              Find only set-maximal matches [ Default: all matches ]
   --version          Print version number and exit
   --help             Display this help message and exit
 ```